-Chris Middleton looks at the dangerous rise of machine decision-making.
+Chris looks at the dangerous rise of machine decision-making.

-The robots aren’t coming, they’re here.
-The bad news is they’re us – unless we urgently write new rules that benefit all of human society.
-Chris Middleton presents a 3,000-word personal report on the ill-considered rise of automation and machine-based decision-making.
+The robots aren’t coming, they’re already here.
+The bad news is they’re us – unless we write new rules that benefit all human society.
+Chris Middleton presents a personal report on what can happens when organisations leave too many decisions up to machines.

 Let me explain.